theboi/reddit-code-highlight/README.md

 ## About

-A Google Chrome extension (Sorry Safari) to highlight code found on reddit.com.
+A Google Chrome extension (Sorry Safari) to highlight code found on reddit.com, using [highlight.js](https://highlightjs.org/).

 ## Installation